tamasmocsanyi/project1/README.md

 2. **Project Details:**
    - The primary goal is to get information odds data for the Premier League fixtures on December 30 using the "https://v3.football.api-sports.io/odds" endpoint.

-   - The script makes an API request to the "odds" endpoint and saves the received JSON response to a file for future reference and ease of data manipulation.
+   - The script makes an API request to the "odds" endpoint and saves the received JSON response to a file for future reference and data manipulation.

    - After obtaining the JSON data, the script parses it, and additional processing is performed, including deleting unnecessary columns to streamline the dataset and renaming columns for clarity.